danielkomaz/cloudskillsbootcamp/Week-8-Containerization-And-Kubernetes/README.md

 ### Create Deployment

-After instaling minikube you should be able to to run one of the following command from the Project-1 directory to start the deployment:
+After instaling minikube you should be able to to run one of the following commands from the Week 8 root directory to start the deployment:

 ```Powershell
 kubectl create -f nginx.yml